 Raymond Singer, Ph.D.

-Raymond Singer, Ph.D. is a Board Certified Neuropsychologist with Added Forensic Qualifications by the American Board of Professional Neuropsychology, and was a 30 year full member of the Society of Toxicology.
-He specializes in evaluating the effects of toxic substances on nervous system and behavioral function.
-He has adapted available technology and methods in behavioral and neural science to applied problems of toxicology, helping scientists, doctors and the public to understand the extent of toxic illness in our society.
+Raymond Singer, Ph.D. is a Board Certified Neuropsychologist with Added Forensic Qualifications by the American Board of Professional Neuropsychology, and a 30-year Full Member of the Society of Toxicology.
+He specializes in evaluating the effects of toxic substances on the nervous system and behavioral functions.
+He has adapted available technology and methods in behavioral and neural science to applied problems of toxicology, helping scientists, doctors, and the public to understand the extent of toxic illness in our society.
+He has triple expertise in neuropsychology, neurotoxicology, and forensic applications.

 His vita shows over 125 books, papers, presentations, abstracts, and workshops to his peers and to the public on toxicology-related issues, including presentations to the Society of Toxicology, American College of Toxicology, International Neurotoxicology Association, National Academy of Neuropsychology, American Academy of Forensic Psychology, American Chemical Society, World Congress of Pathology, International Congress of Occupational Health, World Congress of Biological Psychiatry, and the World Health Organization.